agraef/faust-mcp/README.md

 - When used with the midiosc player, the timecode display shows the time (in h/m/s/tenths of seconds) of the current playhead position.

-- The abstraction also has bindings for the following function keys on the MCP device: F1 switches the scribble strips between instance and unit name of the Faust dsps; F2 switches the encoder display style (i.e., the way the LEDs light up around the encoders); F3 updates the internal state and redisplays the scribble strips after changes.
+- The abstraction also has bindings for the following function keys on the MCP device: F1 switches the scribble strips between instance and unit name of the Faust dsps; F2 switches the encoder display style (i.e., the way the LEDs light up around the encoders); F3 tells the abstraction to update its internal state and redisplay the scribble strips after changes to the Faust dsps.
 These functions are also available through the "unitname" and "encoder" toggles and the "reset" bang control shown in the abstraction.

-Obviously, some of these features may or may not work depending on the MCP device that you have.
-Both Mackie MCU and X-Touch should enable all features, but some cheaper MCP devices may not offer transport and function keys, push encoders, fader touch detection, scribble strips, or a timecode display.
+Obviously, some of these features may or may not be available depending on the MCP device that you have.
+Both Mackie MCU and X-Touch should enable all features, but some cheaper MCP devices may not offer transport or function keys, push encoders, fader touch detection, scribble strips, or a timecode display.

 ## TODO